marialovgren/almi/README.md

 # almi
 Designed a [one pager](https://almi-maria-lovgren.netlify.app) using raster graphics editor, vector graphics editor and prototyping tool.

+Almi was a schoolproject that I worked on by myself.
+The task was to create a one-pager and to rebrand an existing website with an imaginary new product.
+I started with a lo-fi wireframe for mobile and desktop and moved on to a hi-fi wireframe.
+In the end I created the website using HTML, CSS and JavaScrip.

 ### Languages used:
 - HTML
 - CSS